Desert Avenue, Latigo Drive to Cole Road

 Bulb-outs will be constructed on the following Desert Avenue cross-streets:

-- Latigo Drive
+- Latigo Drive (south side only)

 - Tinker Street

-- Silver Spur Street (south side only)
+- Round-Up Street (south side only)

-- Saddle Street
+- Saddle Street (south side only)

 Pedestrian Hybrid Beacon (PHB)